 Candidates are expected to wear photo identification each day that they are in the school.
-If the school does not provide their own identification card, candidates should wear their Fred Card in a lanyard (if a candidate does not have their own lanyard, one will be given to them at the Professional Development Seminar prior to student teaching).
+If the school does not provide their own identification card, candidates should wear their Fred Card in a lanyard.

 Please note that many schools require teacher candidates to provide government issued ID for access to their buildings.
 Candidates should have this photo ID with them every day.
 FRED Cards will not be accepted.